Copyright © Giulia Skye 2021

 “And now this.”
 Tom waved his hands to indicate the court room behind them.
 “Break-in and Entering.
 What the hell were you thinking?”

 A lot of things, actually.
-She’d been thinking about the money Jaxon owed her for the code she’d written him.
-How that cash was needed to pay the rent the new Pendlebury estate manager had imposed since Edith’s death.
-And she’d been thinking how, with Jaxon gone—a warrant out for his arrest—she wasn’t likely to earn any money until he re-surfaced.
+Namely the money Jaxon owed her for the code she’d written.
+How that cash was needed to pay the rent the new Pendlebury estate manager had imposed since Ada’s death.
+And how, with a warrant out for Jaxon’s arrest, the large sums of money he’d promised her for future work had disappeared with him.

 “Seriously, Helen, why don’t you go back to school, like I did?
 Get some qualifications.
 Stop pissing around on the internet and get a proper job.”

 Pissing around?
 She was a highly skilled programmer!
 “I don’t need a certificate to tell me I know my way around a computer,” she snapped.
-“And the work I was doing with Jaxon was a proper job.”
-Even if he was a wanted cyber-criminal.
+“And working for Jaxon was a proper job.”

-Helen and Tom reached a crossing and waited for the lights to change.
-Cars, buses and bikes rolled past as Helen studied the cloud ladened sky.
+They reached a crossing and waited for the lights to change.
+Cars, buses and bikes rolled past.
+Helen studied the cloud ladened sky, her shoulders sagging.

-Noting her low mood, her brother nudged her sagging shoulders.
+Tom sighed, shook his head then flicked her ear, like he did when he wanted to cheer her up.
 “When you’re out scraping road kill off the curb, do you think they’ll make you wear one of those florescent jackets?”

-“Har-har.”
+“Ha-ha.”
 Trust her brother to come up with his own special brand of compassion.
-“You’re just sooo funny.”
+“You’re just too funny.
+People say they only have to look at you and they laugh.”

 Tom snorted.
-“You know what they say, ‘Can’t do the time, don’t do the crime.’”
+“You know what else they say?
+‘Can’t do the time, don’t do the crime.’”

-“Thanks for the life advice.
-You can get lost now.”
+“Thanks for the life advice, but you can get lost now.”
 They crossed the street, but instead of following Tom to the left, Helen headed to the right.
 “I’ll see you later.”

 “Don’t you want to hang out at my office until I finish work?”